cisagov/development-guide/open-source-policy/practice.md

-There are potentially other cases where copyright is involved: where contractors produce the work, or where work was otherwise originally performed not in the capacity of a US government employee.
+There are potentially other cases where copyright is involved: where contractors produce the work, or where work was otherwise originally performed outside the capacity of a US government employee.

 To the extent CISA has the rights to do so, CISA will normalize the copyright status of its work product under CC0.